Ethiopia bets on clothes to fashion industrial future

-KOMBOLCHA, Ethiopia (Reuters) - Checkered shirts for American chain Gap.
+KOMBOLCHA, Ethiopia, Nov 21 (Reuters) - Checkered shirts for American chain Gap.
 Slate leggings for Swedish store H&M. Twill shorts for Germany’s Tchibo.
 They are among a growing list of clothes being stitched together for big brands in Ethiopia.

 As labour, raw material and tax costs rise in China - the world’s dominant textiles producer - the Horn of Africa country is scrambling to offer a cheaper alternative, and go up against established low-cost garment makers like Bangladesh and Vietnam.